 Why is ethnicity important?

 In almost every population or ethnic group, certain genetic conditions occur more frequently than in the general population.
 Once a genetic mutation occurs in an individual or population, it is conserved from generation to generation over many years as people mate and marry with partners from the same geographic region or racial background as themselves.
 Specific conditions occur more commonly in different ethnic groups.
 All are inherited in an autosomal recessive fashion, meaning that both parents have to be carriers for the same condition in order to have an affected child.
 The only way to know if someone is a carrier for a recessive disorder is to have carrier screening.

 Why don’t all ovum donors have a genetic risk assessment?

 There are currently no regulations requiring a genetic consultation/family history risk assessment for ovum donors.
 Many are still not widely using GRA due to limited awareness and various reasons:

 - Limited or no awareness of what the GRA is and how it is useful to donor programs, intended parents and IVF physicians.

 - Perception that genetic testing is the same as the GRA.

-- Donor agencies may perceive that the GRA will complicate the donation process or will confuse or scare the intended parents away from certain donors.
+- Donor agencies may worry that the GRA will complicate the donation process or deter intended parents from certain donors.